sindresorhus/electron-context-menu/readme.md

 `MenuItem` labels may contain the the placeholder `{selection}` which will be replaced by the currently selected text as described in [`options.labels`](#labels).

+To get spellchecking, “Correct Automatically”, and “Learn Spelling” in the menu, please enable the `spellcheck` preference in browser window: `new BrowserWindow({webPreferences: {spellcheck: true}})`

 The following options are ignored when `menu` is used:

 - `showLookUpSelection`